Iron Deficiency Anemia

 Author: Courtney Misher, MPH, BS R.T.(T)

 Iron deficiency anemia is a common type of anemia (low hemoglobin level).
 It happens when there is not enough iron in the blood.
 The body needs iron to make hemoglobin.
 Hemoglobin carries oxygen throughout the body.
-When you don’t have enough iron in your blood, your body can’t get the oxygen that it needs.
-Iron is also needed for your muscles to work.
+When you don’t have enough iron in your blood, your body can’t get the oxygen it needs.
+You also need iron for your muscles to work.

 What causes iron deficiency anemia?